JorgeAvilaG/Photoelectronic-utilities/README.md

 # Photoelectronic utilities
 These are some programs that I use in my lab to process data.
-They are very specific and specialized for my activities and equipment that we use.
+They are very specific and specialized for my activities and equipments that we use.